mike4e/habitat/README.md

    * provision more servers!
    * investigate EC2 Auto Scaling
    * using Beanstalk might be a simpler way to deploy a scalable web application
-* Deploying to a Production environment that has VMs already running.
+* Deploying to a Production environment that has VMs already running
+   *  be cautious!
+   *  run any changes against a dev environment
+   *  make good use of `plan` and `check` to make sure we know what terraform and ansible are doing

 ## Action
 ### Terraform - provision the EC2 hosts